 The feel of fabric sofas varies widely depending on the fabric itself and the support system of the sofa (i.e. the cushions and frame).
 However, fabric sofas, on the whole, tend to be much more comfortable than leather sofas for several reasons.
 First, fabric tends to be an overall softer, warmer material than leather; just like your leather car seats, leather sofas can feel hot and sticky in the summer and cold in the winter, and leather sofas tend to feel firmer than fabric sofas.
 Second, because fabric is generally softer than leather, a fabric couch comes to you already “broken in.”
 Of course, be careful with this: You want a fabric that’s soft enough but not too soft—the fabric should keep its shape and not wrinkle or sag when you get up.

-The wear and tear of fabric sofas most often depends upon the grade of fabric.
+The wear and tear of fabric sofas most often depend upon the grade of fabric.
 As you’d expect, high-quality fabrics (just like high-quality leathers) will withstand wear better.
 Most fabric sofas are treated with a stain-resistant finish, so when spills do happen, they’re easily cleaned with specialty products or a handheld steam cleaner.
-Also, fabric doesn’t get scratched like leather does, so it tends to handle pets' claws and kids' homework binders better than leather.
+Also, fabric doesn’t get scratched as leather does, so it tends to handle pets' claws and kids' homework binders better than leather.

 Although leather can come in a variety of colors, fabrics are virtually unlimited in pattern, texture, and color, so fabric offers a much better chance of matching existing decor and getting the look you want.
 This is a great opportunity to express your family’s style: choose a sofa with a fun, bright fabric to grab attention or, alternatively, choose one in a calming neutral to anchor a room filled with art or decorative pieces.

 Benefits of Leather Sofas